Imagick/imagick/README.md

 # ImageMagick

 ImageMagick, the library that the Imagick extension exposes to PHP has had many bug fixes, that have fixed many image corruption issues.
-We _strongly_ recommend upgrading to the latest version (currently 6.9.1) if at all possible.
+We _strongly_ recommend upgrading to the latest version (greater than 6.9.1 or 7.x) if at all possible.

 # Security